 Q3.
-The First and the Last
+First and Last

 This should strengthen my faith to build my life on the only One, the only foundation, that is certain and unchanging.
 My mortal existence on earth is brief, and cannot compare to my future in immortality.
 Knowing I was created for eternity should change my perspective in living out my life.
 Everything I do here, everything I treasure here should be based on that truth.
 I don't need earthly possessions or positions or prestige.
 Everything of value is on the other side.
 Oh, to be cured of my chronic shortsighted tunnel vision!